Services

 $ kubectl get po -o wide NAME READY STATUS RESTARTS AGE IP NODE nginx-869759589d-dnknn 1/1 Running 0 5h40m 172.16.3.7 192.168.0.212 nginx-869759589d-fcxhh 1/1 Running 0 5h40m 172.16.3.6 192.168.0.212 nginx-869759589d-r69kh 1/1 Running 0 5h40m 172.16.2.132 192.168.0.94

-If a pod is deleted, the Deployment re-creates the pod and the IP address of the new pod changes.
+If a pod is deleted, the Deployment recreates the pod, and a new IP address will be assigned to the new pod.

 $ kubectl delete po nginx-869759589d-dnknn pod "nginx-869759589d-dnknn" deleted $ kubectl get po -o wide NAME READY STATUS RESTARTS AGE IP NODE nginx-869759589d-fcxhh 1/1 Running 0 5h41m 172.16.3.6 192.168.0.212 nginx-869759589d-r69kh 1/1 Running 0 5h41m 172.16.2.132 192.168.0.94 nginx-869759589d-w98wg 1/1 Running 0 7s 172.16.3.10 192.168.0.212